-BCF recognizes that one goal most organizations share is to perform their work more efficiently and effectively.
-This capacity building grant cycle is part of a program to assess if focused grant making can help achieve that goal.
-Improvements in the areas of administration, governance, planning, and fundraising are most desired.
-Therefore, this grant cycle will be focused on building an organization’s internal capacity in these areas in order to strengthen and support our local nonprofit sector.
+Bainbridge Community Foundation (BCF) recognizes that most organizations want to perform their work more efficiently and effectively.
+Our Capacity Building Grants are geared toward improvements in the areas of administration, governance, planning, and fundraising.
+Funding is focused on building an organization’s internal capacity in these areas in order to strengthen and support our local nonprofit sector.

-Capacity building is distinguishable from direct program services, general operating support or capital expenses in that they typically seek to increase the knowledge, skill level and/or efficiency of a nonprofit board and/or staff.
-Capacity building services are typically provided by an individual outside of the organization that has the expertise and the ability to focus on one aspect of an organization’s management.
+Capacity building is distinguishable from direct program services, general operating support, or capital expenses in that it seeks to increase the knowledge, skill level and/or efficiency of a nonprofit board and/or staff.
+Capacity building services are typically provided by an individual outside of the organization who has the expertise and the ability to focus on one aspect of an organization’s management.
 These include but are not limited to:

 - Strategic planning